wincle626/domjudgeDockerSetup/README.md

 This will start up a judgehost that is locked to the first CPU core of your machine.

 If the judgedaemon stops for whatever reason, you should be able to see the error it produced in the shell where you started the judgehost.
-If you want to restart the judgehost, run docker start judgehost-0, where judgehost-0 is the value you passed to --name in the docker run command.
+If you want to restart the judgehost, run 'docker start judgehost-0', where 'judgehost-0' is the value you passed to '--name' in the 'docker run' command.